 Memberships give them access to perks such as exclusive badges, emojis, and members-only content.
 This is a great way to build a community and generate recurring income.
 But, YouTube can take pretty hefty cuts of membership earnings.

 Pro tip: Consider moving your subscribers over to another platform where you can share private video content, create member communities, host live videos, and more – like Whop.
-Plus, when you funnel your audience externally to your whop hub, we only take 3% of your earnings.
+Plus, when you funnel your audience externally to your whop hub, we only take 2.7% + $0.30 of your earnings.

 Super chat and super stickers

 Super chat allows your viewers to pay to highlight their messages, while super stickers let them purchase animated stickers to show support during live broadcasts.
-Both are effective ways to engage your audience and monetize live content.

-YouTube premium revenue
+YouTube Premium revenue

 YouTube Premium subscribers pay for an ad-free experience, and you, as a creator, earn a share of the revenue generated from Premium subscribers who watch your content.
-This is a passive form of income that’s based on the watch time of YouTube Premium members.

 Merchandise shelf